 An occasion reminder is necessary if you want to get paid.
 If you’re concerned about acquiring too many past due accounts, you can add a disclaimer to your terms of agreement stating that you will charge a late fee for delinquent invoices.
 If a client or customer wants to stay on good terms with you, they’ll make sure not to violate your terms of service by paying early or on time.

 Getting people to pay their accounts on time takes practice but once you’ve gotten into the habit of applying the aforementioned list of tricks, you’ll have an easier time receiving what is due to you in no time.
-Take your receivables management to the next level in 2014.
 Your business will benefit from these quick and effective tips.